Work with Triton Software Engineering and use software solutions to better the community.

 The number of project teams in TSE depends on the number of nonprofits we are able to secure collaborations with every year.
 In the past two school years, we had 7 project teams.

-For the 2021-2022 school year, TSE’s structure consists of our board, a design team, 6 project-based teams, and the TEST team.
-Each project team is made up of an engineering manager, a product manager, 6 developers, and 2-3 designers.
+In the 2021-2022 school year, TSE’s structure consisted of our board, a design team, 6 project-based teams, and the TEST team.
+Each project team was made up of an engineering manager, a product manager, 6 developers, and 2-3 designers.
 Teams work independently of one another to create software for the nonprofit organization that they have been assigned to.

 What does being a product manager look like at TSE?

 A product manager is on a project team with developers and designers.
 They attend every client meeting to understand the nonprofit’s needs and convert them into features that designers and developers will work on building.
 The product manager may have 1 client meeting each week, as well as a team meeting where they can communicate their updates.
 Finally, they’ll also meet with the rest of the product managers each week to update each other on their progress.
 There will also be documentation written every few weeks to keep track of changes to the product roadmap.
 A typical week for product managers has 3-4 meetings and a couple of hours worth of preparation, totaling up to 4-6 hours worth of work per week.

 What does being a designer look like at TSE?

 Designers communicate closely with our nonprofit clients in order to craft user flows, wireframes, and prototypes that align with their needs.
 Designers often take on projects in pairs.
 They are the ones creating the detailed plan for the end solution, which is then eventually handed off to TSE developers.
 There’s a variety of types of projects, ranging from website rebranding to internal software tools.
 Typically, designers spend 5-7 hours a week on TSE activities.

 What does being a developer look like at TSE?

 How can I stay up-to-date with upcoming TSE events?